noiffion/udacity-cloud-project3/README.md

 kubectl apply -f reverseproxy-service.yaml
 ```

-Verify that every container deployed correctly, the services have been set up and all pods are running:
+Verify that every container deployed correctly, the services have been set up, and all pods are running:
 ```
 kubectl get all
 ```